TomDDG/ZXPicoMD/Code/README.md

 To drive the SSD1306 OLED screen via the I2C interface I modified some Python based code by [makerportal](https://github.com/makerportal/rpi-pico-ssd1306).
 I re-used their initialisation, send command and show code (converting them to C from Python) but developed my own screen writing routines.

 In the horizontal orientation of 128x64 the SSD1306 OLED screen is made up of 8 pages and 128 columns with each column made up of 8bits, so basically 8 rows of 128 single byte vertical segments.
 This requires a bit of pixel manipulation especially to show an entire image.
-For this I created a simple routine to show a double height ZX Spectrum font and also a routine which can take a GIMP RAW image file (128x64=8192 pixels or 1024bytes), rotating each 8bytes so they match the way the screen wants it and then compressesing to save space, very useful for the menu system.
+For this I created a simple routine to show a double height ZX Spectrum font and also a routine which can take a GIMP RAW image file (128x64=8192 pixels or 1024bytes), rotating each 8bytes so they match the way the screen wants it and then compressing to save space, very useful for the menu system.
 I created a little [utility](rotbin.c) to create these compressed screens ready for the OLED, all that is then needed is to decompress these straight into 1024kB buffer, no rotation or change required.
 The following code takes a pre-rotated [ZX Spectrum font](zxfont_r.h), doubles the height and then puts it in the correct place on the screen (column & row):

 ````
 // ---------------------------------------------------------------------------
-// doubleChr - plot a double heigth character into a buffer
+// doubleChr - plot a double height character into a buffer
 // input:
 //   buff - buffer to plot char into
 //   chr - character to plot